pangeo-data/terraform-deploy/README.md

 #### 5. Enable Prometheus / Grafana (optional)

 The `monitoring` directory contains everything you need to enable Prometheus and Grafana.

-a.
-Make edits to `monitoring/variables.tf`
-b.
-Run `terraform init` to set up appropriate plugins
-c.
-Run `terraform apply` and type `yes` when prompted
+It is present as a module, which is called at the bottom of `/aws/main.tf`.
+By default, this module is enabled, but you can comment it out if need be.
+You shouldn't need to change anything in the `monitoring` directory.

-d.
-Running `kubectl get svc -n grafana` should give you the IP address you need to connect to Grafana and set up dashboards.
+If you make the cluster with monitoring enabled, running `kubectl get svc -n grafana` should give you the IP address you need to connect to Grafana and set up dashboards.

 #### 6. Test out your hub!